afragen/the-events-calendar-user-css/readme.txt

 == Description ==

-Automatically add /resources/events.css and /my-theme/events/events.css and/or <br>
+Automatically add `/resources/events.css` and `/my-theme/events/events.css` and/or <br>
-/resources/tribe-events-community.css and /my-theme/events/community/tribe-events-community.css without duplicating.
+`/resources/tribe-events-community.css` and `/my-theme/events/community/tribe-events-community.css` without duplicating.

-The Events Calendar CSS lives in /wp-content/plugins/the-events-calendar/resources/events.css<br>
+The Events Calendar CSS lives in `/wp-content/plugins/the-events-calendar/resources/events.css`<br>
-User Added CSS lives in /wp-content/themes/my-theme/events/events.css
+User Added CSS lives in `/wp-content/themes/my-theme/events/events.css`

-The Community Events CSS lives in /wp-content/plugins/the-events-calendar-community-events/resources/tribe-events-community.css<br>
+The Community Events CSS lives in `/wp-content/plugins/the-events-calendar-community-events/resources/tribe-events-community.css`<br>
-User Added CSS lives in /wp-content/themes/my-theme/events/community/tribe-events-community.css
+User Added CSS lives in `/wp-content/themes/my-theme/events/community/tribe-events-community.css`

-This plugin creates a wp_enqueue_style stylesheet that adds the correct @import lines for both the default CSS and the user CSS.
+This plugin creates a `wp_enqueue_style` stylesheet that adds the correct @import lines for both the default CSS and the user CSS.
+This way the user only needs to add their overrides only to the `events.css` or `tribe-events-community.css` in their `/wp-content/themes/my-theme/events` directory.

 == Installation ==